We are talking about one of the most controversial ingredients on the planet.

 What is MSG?

-MSG seasoning is derived from glutamic acid, a type of protein that is abundant in many types of foods, including fruits and vegetables.
-It is produced through a fermentation process and brings a tasty flavor to dishes.
+MSG seasoning is derived from glutamic acid, a type of protein that is abundant in many kinds of foods, including fruits and vegetables.
+It is produced through fermentation and brings a tasty flavor to dishes.

 So why is MSG controversial?
-Because it contains a highly concentrated, isolated form of glutamic acid, it is processed very differently in the body and can increase glutamate levels in the blood very quickly.
+Because it contains a highly concentrated, isolated form of glutamic acid, it is processed very differently in the body and can quickly increase glutamate levels in the blood.

 This is thought to cause a long list of potential side effects, with studies linking excessive MSG consumption to everything from asthma attacks to metabolic syndrome and beyond.